 Colombia is an interesting and diverse country.
 There are tons of cool places to visit and adrenalin-inducing activities to do.
 Besides hiking and rafting, you can also go paragliding, bungee jumping and many other activities.
-In this post, you’ll learn more about Colombia: the best places to go and where to sleep.
+In this post, you’ll learn more about Colombia: the best places to visit in Colombia and where to sleep.
 What is the best Colombian food and where to find adventurous things to do in Colombia?

 Keep reading this Colombia travel guide to find the best travel tips for backpacking the country of coffee and salsa!
+And of course: the best time to visit Colombia, the different food and drinks to try, … Just all you need to know before planning a trip to Colombia!

 Colombia has been off the grid for travelers for a long time.
 Safety warnings have been issued by every government.
 In recent years, Colombia made efforts toward safety.
-Backpacking Colombia is now possible without facing too many risks.
+Backpacking through Colombia is now possible without facing too many risks.

 So if you ask us: is Colombia safe?